iy4vet/xplane-toliss-carda-installer/README.md

 # Carda Engine Mod Installer for ToLiss A319 / A321

-Installer for the [Carda engine mods](https://forum.thresholdx.net/profile/3927-cardajowol/) on the ToLiss A319 and A321 (CEO and NEO) in X-Plane.
+Installer script for the [Carda engine mods](https://forum.thresholdx.net/profile/3927-cardajowol/) on the ToLiss A319 and A321 (CEO and NEO) in X-Plane.
 Handles all `.acf` and `.obj` edits so you don't have to do them by hand.

 ## What the installer does